Search for a tool

 How to recognize Templars ciphertext?

-Any reference to the Knights Templars or Solomon's Militia (with a reputation of killers/assassins) is a clue.
+Any reference to the Knights Templar chivalry, to the crusades or Solomon's Militia (with their reputation for assassination) are clues.

 Why is the J letter missing?